SageBoettcher/StatsCourseBook_2026/_build/html/_sources/0.1_PrepWork/MT_wk0_JupyterLab.md

 We will be using JupyterLab to work with Jupyter Notebooks.
 You can Launch JupyterLab from Anaconda Navigator by clicking "Launch".

-JupyterLab will open, not as its own window, but **as a tab in your default Web Browser**
+JupyterLab will open, not as its own window, but **as a tab in your default Web Browser**.
+However this does not mean you are "using the internet" the browser is simply a convenient infastructure for opening the application.

+### Workspace

+Bwlow you see an example of how JupyterLab might look once it is open.
+On the right there is a window where the Jupyter Notebooks themselves are opened.
+Within the notebook, you can see a "Code Cell" is highlighted which has some Python code.
+Above the highlighted cell is "Markdown Cell" which appears as text.
+Below we provide more explaination for the difference between code cells and markdown cells

 ```{image} https://raw.githubusercontent.com/jillxoreilly/StatsCourseBook_2024/main/images/MT_wk0_JupyterLab.png
 :width: 80%